 From diagnosis to managing blood sugar levels, managing symptoms to preventing new ones, diabetes can be a relentless occupation ‒ both for patients and healthcare professionals.1 As digital technology continues to advance, we are moving towards a wide range of exciting new innovations within the diabetes space, which have the potential to change the way we manage this disease.
 With new technologies on the horizon, which will enable us to identify at-risk patients in seconds, and better manage the insulin levels of those already diagnosed, the future of diabetes looks bright.

-At Create, we are inspired by the ever-evolving world of health, and the freedom and dignity this grants patients, and the very real impact that slicker diagnosis may have on their long-term outcomes.
+At Create, being a healthcare communications agency, we are inspired by the ever-evolving world of health, and the freedom and dignity this grants patients, and the very real impact that slicker diagnosis may have on their long-term outcomes.
 Here are some of our favourite innovations to date, as well as some pipeline projects which have the potential to reshape the way we consider diabetic health.

 Non-invasive blood glucose readers